 Bognor Regis Museum is really well worth a visit.
 The Museum includes not only a wealth of information and pictures of Bognor Regis and artifacts of history, but also includes a wireless Museum of radios dating back many years.

-First opened in 1865, Bognor Regis Pier has seen hundreds of people walk on the Victorian structure to admire the beach views and take in the sea air.
-Today it still continues to be one of the most visited places in Bognor Regis to take a walk along and admire the sea views.
+First opened in 1865, Bognor Regis pier has seen hundreds of thousands of people walk on the Victorian structure to admire the beach views and take in the sea air.
+Today it still continues to be one of the most visited places in Bognor Regis.

 - Amusement arcade